mzazon/awesome-cloud-projects/gcp/application-performance-monitoring-cloud-profiler-trace/application-performance-monitoring-cloud-profiler-trace.md

 This recipe demonstrates how Cloud Profiler and Cloud Trace work together to provide comprehensive application performance monitoring for microservices architectures.
 Cloud Profiler continuously collects CPU and memory usage statistics with minimal overhead (typically less than 1% CPU impact), making it suitable for production environments.
 The profiler uses statistical sampling to build detailed profiles of where your application spends time and allocates memory, helping identify performance bottlenecks at the code level.

-Cloud Trace complements profiling by providing distributed tracing capabilities that track request latency across service boundaries.
-Unlike traditional monitoring that only shows aggregate metrics, distributed tracing reveals the complete journey of individual requests through your microservices architecture.
-This visibility is crucial for identifying which services contribute most to overall latency and understanding the cascade effects of performance issues in dependent services.
-The integration between these tools enables correlation of code-level performance issues with service-level latency patterns.
+The implementation now uses modern OpenTelemetry instrumentation instead of the deprecated OpenCensus libraries.
+OpenTelemetry is the successor to OpenCensus and provides better performance, active maintenance, and seamless integration with Google Cloud Trace.
+The migration from OpenCensus to OpenTelemetry ensures long-term support and compatibility with industry-standard observability practices, as OpenCensus reached end-of-life in July 2023.

-The implementation shown here uses OpenCensus libraries for instrumentation, which provide automatic trace collection with minimal code changes.
-Custom spans allow you to add application-specific context to traces, making it easier to understand performance characteristics of different code paths.
-The sampling configuration (set to 100% in this demo) can be adjusted for production environments to balance observability needs with performance overhead.
-For high-traffic applications, sampling rates of 1-10% typically provide sufficient data for performance analysis while minimizing impact.
+OpenTelemetry's automatic instrumentation capabilities significantly reduce the amount of manual code required for tracing while providing more comprehensive coverage of HTTP requests, database operations, and other framework interactions.
+The standardized APIs ensure portability across different cloud providers and observability platforms, making it easier to maintain consistent monitoring practices across diverse environments.

 Integration with Cloud Monitoring creates a unified observability platform where metrics, logs, and traces work together for comprehensive system understanding.
 The dashboard configuration demonstrates how to correlate infrastructure metrics from Cloud Run with application performance data from Cloud Profiler and Cloud Trace.
 This correlation is essential for distinguishing between infrastructure-related performance issues and application code inefficiencies, enabling more targeted optimization efforts.

-> **Tip**: Use Cloud Profiler's flame graphs to identify the most CPU-intensive functions in your application, then create custom trace spans around those functions to understand their impact on overall request latency.
-For more information, see the [Cloud Profiler documentation](https://cloud.google.com/profiler/docs) and [Cloud Trace best practices](https://cloud.google.com/trace/docs/best-practices).
+> **Tip**: Use Cloud Profiler's flame graphs to identify the most CPU-intensive functions in your application, then create custom OpenTelemetry spans around those functions to understand their impact on overall request latency.
+For more information, see the [Cloud Profiler documentation](https://cloud.google.com/profiler/docs) and [OpenTelemetry Python documentation](https://opentelemetry.io/docs/languages/python/).

 ## Challenge